Skip to main content

 Best pools for beach vibes

-When you're craving the beach, but don't have time to go, try some of our local pools with beach vibes instead.
+Craving the beach, but short on time?
+Visit one of our local pools with relaxing beach vibes instead.

 Ithaca Pool in Paddington has an outdoor saltwater pool and shaded areas made for relaxation.
-Sandgate Aquatic Centre offers a family day out on the Moreton Bay foreshore, with kids’ play area, indoor and outdoor pools, grassy areas and café.
+Sandgate Aquatic Centre offers a great family day out on the Moreton Bay foreshore.
+It features a kids’ play area, indoor and outdoor pools, grassy areas, and a café.

 For iconic Brisbane beach vibes, try the famous Streets Beach in South Bank.
-Plan a day at the golden human-made beach with spectacular city views, grassy areas for relaxing, barbecues, café and restaurants along a riverfront promenade.
+Plan a day at the golden, human-made beach with spectacular city views.
+Enjoy grassy areas, barbecues, cafes, and restaurants along the riverfront promenade.

 Best pools for nostalgia